manastech/handbook/en/02-meta-mision/5-individualismo.md

-Creemos que cada persona es única y diferente, y que la riqueza de un grupo que trabaja en conjunto radica justamente en que su valor es mucho más que la suma de las partes.
-Individualismo no significa ausencia de trabajo en equipo, sino la aceptación de que cada inviduo juega un rol distinto e irremplazable y que las normas generales o intervenciones colectivas dañan esa independencia.
+##Individualism

-We think each individual is unique and different from everyone else, and consequently that the value of a workgroup lies with it being more than the sum of its parts.
+We think each individual is unique and different in his own way and that consequently the richness of a team lies in that it's more than the sum of its parts.

-Individualism is not about the absence of team work, it's rather recognizing that every individual plays a different, and irreplaceable, role y so applying the norm or collectively intervening damages each person's independence.
+Individualism is not about the absence of team work, but the recognition that every individual plays a different and irreplaceable role.